Choosing between visiting San Diego Zoo and SeaWorld? Here are tips to help you decide, a chart comparing both, and the latest ticket discounts.

 Parking is Free at the Zoo.
 You can even park your RV close by on Park Blvd.
 One thing that you should do is mark your vehicle’s parking location on your cell phone’s mapping program.
 At the end of a long day of walking, the last thing you want to do is wander a large parking lot looking for your car.

 You’ll pay for SeaWorld parking.
-It costs $25 to $35 per vehicle.
-Verify the current parking fees HERE.
+It costs $35 or more per vehicle.
+Verify the current parking fees HERE at the bottom of the page on the SeaWorld website.
+The SanDiegoing.com reader’s cheap SeaWorld tickets offer from aRes offers discounted parking too.

 Comparing San Diego Zoo and SeaWorld Tickets